vickimac/Alarm-Clock/README.md

 The assignment is basically to turn this into a multi-alarm clock, using a Priority Queue of alarm objects, and incorporating a feature where the clock can save its alarms to file using the iCalendar format, and read an iCalendar file back to load up alarms.

+Original template created by Ian Barnes.
+Updated version created by Victoria Maciver for Software Construction unit of BSc Computing, 2016-12-04 Copied to public repository with permission.